luqmanhakimpens/nrf52sdk-newproject/README.md

 ## How to create a project
 1. Copy related from NRF5-sdk example to your workspace
 2. Move all content from $(project_dir)/PCA10040/s132/armgcc to $(project_dir)
+3. Move $(project_dir)/PCA10040/s132/config to $(project_dir)
-3. Delete unused .eww file
+4. Delete unused .eww file
-4. Make new dir in $(project_dir), name it "src", move main.c to "src" dir
+5. Make new dir in $(project_dir), name it "src", move main.c to "src" dir
-5. Make new dir in $(project_dir), name it "linker", move *_gcc_nrf52.ld to "linker" dir
+6. Make new dir in $(project_dir), name it "linker", move *_gcc_nrf52.ld to "linker" dir
-6. Your project tree should look like this repo.
+7. Your project tree should look like this repo.
-7. Edit the Makefile,
+8. Edit the Makefile,
 	a.
 Add these line after OUTPUT_DIRECTORY, overwrite the existing lines
     ```
     	#change according to your NRF5-SDK directory